pampniak.com

 Jewelry and Encaustic Collage

 I hope for my work to reflect a beauty that can be found in combining the natural and the person-made world.
-I am aiming to express a delicate strength which resembles a balance I’ve observed on our planet.
+I aim to express a delicate strength which resembles a balance I’ve observed on our planet.
 My inspiration comes from discovering amazing

 patterns and textures in nature, urban settings and industrial landscapes,